adrelanos/aeternity-wiki/Keeping-your-Cryptocurrency--Safe-&-Secure.md

 Choosing an operating system is arguably the single most important decision that you will make when it comes to keeping your digital currency safe and secure.
 With so many operating systems to choose from how do we decide which one best suits our needs?
-First we will have do decide what our needs our.
+First we will have to decide what our needs are.
 Since this paper focuses on keeping our digital currency secure, will require a open-source OS.
 Why do we need an open-source operating system and not say, that wonderful OS named Windows?
 Well, that is one of the questions we are going to answer along with a few others